-- Determine which UltraMatrix switch will be Unit #1, #2, #3, etc. - Determine which computer will be connected to CPU port #1, #2, #3, etc. - Identify the computers that do not use a PC2 type keyboard and a PS/2 mouse (default settings).
+- Identify the computers that do not use a PC2 type keyboard and a PS/2 mouse (default settings).
 Before connecting these computers to a CPU port, the CPU port must be pre-configured to change the default keyboard and mouse types to the correct types. - Each computer can be assigned a unique computer name.
-Names like staff, marketing, and finance make it easy to identify and connect to. - The default computer names are Computer x (x = 1 1,000) - The KVM stations can also be assigned a unique KVM name. - The default KVM names are KVM x (x = 1 4) - Access to the system set-up and configuration menus can be limited by assigning a configuration password. - Access to the computers can be limited by assigning each user a unique user ID and password and configuring the switch to require a login. - Pre-plan the expansion cable routing for expanded systems.
+Names like staff, marketing, and finance make it easy to identify and connect to.

+The default computer names are Computer x (x = 1 - 1,000)

+- The KVM stations can also be assigned a unique KVM name.
+The default KVM names are KVM x (x = 1 - 4) - Access to the system set-up and configuration can be limited by assigning a configuration password. - Access to the computers can be limited by assigning each user a unique user ID and password and configuring the switch to require a login. - Pre-plan the expansion cable routing for expanded systems.